tayach/mosaike/README.md

 ## 5. Inspect results

-After the run finishes the results are written to `results.hdf5`.
-No `results.csv` file is generated.
-The HDF5 file contains the collected outputs of the grid simulation and can be analysed with your preferred tools.
+After the run finishes the results are written to `results.csv`.
+The CSV file contains the collected outputs of the grid simulation and can be inspected with any spreadsheet or analysis tool.